BasselAlshK/static-website/README.md

 # Static Website Boilerplate
 This boilterplate is based on [`html5boilerplate`](https://html5boilerplate.com/).
 You need to have [Docker](https://www.docker.com/) installed and that is it! you are ready to go.
+Here is an [example](https://lab.basselkassem.com/) of using this boilerplate
 ## Features

 - [Gulp](https://gulpjs.com/)